sejal-bansal/8710-project-game/README.md

 ***

 ## Instructions
-* Select the level of your choice (Easy, Medium, Hard)
+* Click on the level of your choice (Easy, Medium, Hard) to start the game

-* Start the game

-* Click on a card
+* Or Click on Start the game- it will start the initial level i.e Easy

+* Click on the blocks to reveal the image behind it.
+Do it to the remaining blocks and find the matching pair

 * Continue revealing cards and working your memory to remember each unveiled card.

 * Match cards properly with less moves and in faster time

+* You can reset the game using “Reset” button.

+* Check the time with the help of “Timer” at the top of the game

 ***